Removing a Stuck Mouthpiece From Your Brass Instrument

 - Once enough pressure has built up, the mouthpiece should break free from the instrument, causing no damage.

 If the mouthpiece still is not coming out, I recommend that you get a professional technician to take care of it for you.
 But, if that's not an option, you can try lightly tapping the receiver.
 Make sure you're hitting the receiver, not the mouthpiece.
-A lot of small taps is much more beneficial than any amount of hard hits with anything.
+A lot of small taps are much more beneficial than any amount of hard hits with anything.
 The smaller taps help vibrate the tapered mouthpiece back out of the instrument.
 As a last resort, you can apply a small amount of braking oil and then heat and let the instrument sit in the puller overnight.

-If you have any questions or want to see anything else about instrument maintenance leave us a comment below.
+If you have any questions or want to see anything else about instrument maintenance, leave us a comment below.
 That's all for now!
 Have a musical day!